ACCESSIBILITY

 The deadline has passed, what do I do now?

-The deadline for making access requests is two weeks before the show date.
+The deadline for making access requests is two weeks before the festival.

-If the deadline has passed but you still require a PA ticket, you will need to go to the box office on site with your physical Nimbus Access Card or Digital Access Pass, where the Kaboodle Team can issue your PA ticket on the day.
+If the deadline has passed but you still require a PA ticket, you will need to go to the box office on site with your physical Nimbus Access Card or Digital Access Pass, where the Kaboodle Team may be able to issue your PA ticket on the day.
 This is subject to capacity.
+If the event is sold out, we will not be able to issue a PA ticket.

 Please do not purchase your PA ticket, as we are unable to process a refund for this.

 The viewing platforms are designed for wheelchair users and others for whom the standing area is not suitable, plus a companion or PA ticket-holder if required.
 There is seating on the Accessible Viewing Platform.
-A wristband will be required to gain access to the viewing platforms, which can be collected on entry at any of the access lanes, or at the access hub.
+A wristband will be required to gain access to the viewing platforms, which can be collected at the access hub.
+Please note this is a bookable facility.
+If there is space on the day we will be able to facilitate, but this is not guaranteed.

 Accessible toilets and charging points will be available at each viewing platform.